TorchLean

 A robustness checker, for example, should not have to trust a training script.
 It should receive a graph, a parameter payload, an input region, and a certificate or bound propagation result whose meaning is defined in Lean.

-This is where TorchLean most clearly differs from a PyTorch clone.
+This is where TorchLean most clearly differs from an ordinary tensor runtime.
 The goal is not simply to run the same model syntax.
 The goal is to keep the runnable workflow connected to a semantic object that proofs and checkers can cite.

 PyTorch remains valuable at the boundary.
 It has the ecosystem for large datasets, pretrained checkpoints, distributed training, debugging tools, and deployment practices.
-TorchLean therefore supports interop, but it keeps the contract deliberately small.
+TorchLean therefore supports interop, but it keeps the contract focused.

 The supported round-trip is family based: